snjumaheshwari/Airtribe/Projects/BookMyShow/README.md

 If for any scenario you are using MongoDB, ensure you are setting up things with the free tier of Cloud MongoDB Atlas.

+********************
+Bookmyshow is a ticketing platform where you can book tickets for a movie show.
+The image attached represents that for a given theatre we can see the next 7 dates.
+As one chooses the date, we get list of all shows running in that theatre along with the show timings.

+P1 - As part of this assignment, we need to list down all the entities, their attributes and the table structures for the scenario mentioned in the previous slide.
+You also need to write the SQL queries required to create these tables along with few sample entries.
+Ensure the tables follow 1NF, 2NF, 3NF and BCNF rules.

+P2 - Write a query to list down all the shows on a given date at a given theatre along with their respective show timings.

+Submission guidelines
+Expected output of this assignment a doc with list of all tables, their attributes, few example rows, SQL for P1 and P2 solutions as a PR on Github.
+Ensure the SQL queries are directly executable on MySQL database.

+Deliverables

+PDF file